imgag/ngs-bits/doc/GSvar/sv_analysis.md

 ## SV analysis

-Structural variant (SV) calling is performed based on paired-end reads which are mapped on different areas or in different orientations.
+Structural variant (SV) calling is performed based on paired-end reads which are mapped on different areas or in different orientations and based on soft-clipped bases.
-There are five different structural variants which are detected by a characteristic paired-end read pattern:
+There are five different structural variants which are detected by a characteristic paired-end read pattern.
+This plot gives the genome structure of a sample (top) and the read representation in IGV (bottom) for several common structural variants:
 ![alt text](sv_read_pattern.png)

 Deletions can be detected by paired-end reads which overlap the deletion.
 After mapping one mate of these reads is mapped to the start of the deletion and the other mate to the end of the deletion.